 Please Contact Us with any questions or comments.

-Ingalls Shipbuilding in Mississippi built and repaired vessels for many decades.
+Ingalls Shipbuilding in Pascagoula, Mississippi, built and repaired vessels for many decades, especially during World War II.
 It’s now known as Huntington Ingalls Industries and focuses on repairing and constructing U.S. Navy vessels.
-Ingalls Shipbuilding relied heavily on asbestos in the past and put workers at risk.
+Unfortunately, Ingalls Shipbuilding relied heavily on asbestos in the past and put workers at risk of exposure and illness.

 During the 1960s, under Litton Industries, the shipyard added a variety of ships to its construction lineup, including:

 The expansion came with increased construction, and by the mid-1970s, the shipyard had over 25,000 workers.
 The company continued to thrive, and by 2001, another company, Northrop Grumman Corporation, bought it from Litton Industries.

 The devastating effects of Hurricane Katrina in 2005 slowed business at the shipyard, even though most of its ships in dock avoided serious damage.
 The hurricane did cause a lot of facility and equipment damage, and the shipyard needed time to recover and resume production.

 Six years later, in 2011, Northrup Grumman spun off all of the shipyards it owned.
 Together they became Huntington Ingalls Industries (HII).
 HII includes Ingalls Shipbuilding and Newport News Shipbuilding.

 Ingalls won another Navy contract in 2015 and built destroyers, combat ships, and landing craft.
 It also won contracts for repairing and modifying existing Navy ships.